LiberationFrequency/BazzArch/README.md

 Known issues:
 ------------------------------------------
+* WebUI-script can only be use one time - need if construction

 * ?irqbalance? installed  / Is it recommended with rt and tuna?

-* carla (not carla-git): File "/usr/share/carla/carla_host.py", line 28, / ImportError: No module named 'PyQt5' / install/add python-pyqt5 and it works like a charm (done)!

 * specmatch PKGBUILD does not work.
 There is no scikits.audiolab in pip. ?pip ist with sudo?
   * The PKGBUILD build with an error: ERROR: ld.so: object 'libfakeroot.so' from LD_PRELOAD cannot be preloaded (cannot open shared object file): ignored.

-* no trashcan / can not delete a file via pcmanfm-qt
+* no trashcan / can not delete a file via pcmanfm-qt ?!

 * LXQT requests xscreensaver after resume.
 Why?
 I don't want use it?